 There are various types of mutual funds, here we are classifying various types, according to maturity period and investment objective.
-To access your need for a certain type of mutual funds, it is advisable that you contact an expert mutual fund advisors.
+To access your need for a certain type of mutual funds, it is advisable that you contact an expert mutual fund advisor.

 An open-ended fund is a fund that is available for subscription and can be redeemed on a continuous basis.
 It is available for subscription throughout the year and investors can buy and sell units at prevailing NAV.
 These funds do not have a fixed maturity date.
 This is ideal for investors who want to maintain a liquid portfolio.
 Open Ended Funds are most popular in India.